alexlines/livepeer-transcoder-ops/README.md

 **Filesystem operations**
 For this setup, All LivePeer-specific files (binaries, logs, ethereum accounts, keys, etc) live on a dedicated EBS volume under /d1.
-The EBS volume can be backed-up via EBS snapshots and easily attached to a new instance if necessary.
+The EBS volumes can be backed-up via EBS snapshots and easily attached to a new instance if necessary.
 ```
 sudo mkdir -p /d1/livepeer/logs
 sudo mv -i ~/livepeer_linux /d1/livepeer/bin